wdbo/webdocbook/README.md

-Docbook : a simple Markdown CMS
+WebDocbook : a simple Markdown CMS
 ===============================

 **WebDocBook** is a simple PHP app to build rich HTML5 views from Markdown files following a